Juniya-princy-ps/Data-Analyst-projects/README.md

  - Power Query: Utilized to clean and transform the raw data to ensure consistency and accuracy in the dashboard.

- - SQL: Employed to extract and manipulate data, enabling efficient analysis and creation of calculated columns for further insights.

  Data Cleaning/Preparation: